AlexandrosBB/Niche/README.md

 [more](https://www.mrlc.gov/data/legends/national-land-cover-database-2016-nlcd2016-legend).
-The NLCD data is very much integral to the design of Niche because it provides a powerful way of quantifying some of the most salient characterists of a location: what lies on top of the land.
+The NLCD data is very much integral to the design of Niche because it provides a powerful way of quantifying some of the most salient characteristics of a location: what lies on top of the land.
 Maybe your ideal place to live has evergreen forests, small towns, and large expanses of grazing pasture.
 Perhaps it consists mainly of high intensity development, such as in a metro area, and with little or